Please note: Access to the Custom DB is available to Premium clients or as an additional paid module for non Premium subscribers.

 You need to send one responder to four different locations.
 You can create a form, link it to the custom DB and share the form with the responder.
 Then you create four custom DB records that the responder should visit and are linked to them.

 Once completed, the responder will see a new tab in the app menu called Custom DB.
 Here, the four locations will appear that the responder is required to visit.

 You can have different places linked for different responders, ensuring that each responder will see only the places they need to visit.

 We have clients using this for product catalogues, visiting locations that require extra associated data, regular site visits, linking inventory with QR codes, recording timesheets with QR codes etc..

 You can also see how this works when you login as a guest into the Android app.

 Here you can find a simple example to start with:

 Import the custom db example file into the Custom DB in your account.
-And go through the process.
 Then import the form definition example into your forms.
-Within the form - you can make edits into the required fields - tick the Custom DB and pick correct item from Dropdown.
+Within the form - you can make edits into the required fields - tick the Custom DB and choose the correct item from the Dropdown.

-You can then share your results with your colleagues and see how it words within the app.
+You can then share your results with your colleagues and see how it works within the app.

 Custom DB support updates via the API - see more on the API help page.